Riverwood Golf and Country Club

 4100 Riverwood Drive, Port Charlotte, Florida 33953

-On the Southwestern Florida Coast, Riverwood Golf and Country Club is Amenity-Rich with a Wide Range of Home Prices
+On the Southwestern Florida Coast and Along the Myakka River, Riverwood Golf and Country Club Has a Golf Course, a Private Beach Club and a Wide Range of Home Prices

 Built beside the Myakka River along the southwestern Florida coast, Riverwood is an all ages, master-planned community that was completed by Centex Homes in 2014.
 With more than 1,300 residences and 28 distinct neighborhoods, Riverwood offers something for everyone.
 Home styles range from condominiums and attached villas to single-family houses and executive estates.